radiantlogic-v8/documentation-new/documentation/cfs/amazonsso.md

 -   Log into your AWS SSO console at [https://console.aws.amazon.com/singlesignon/home](https://console.aws.amazon.com/singlesignon/home).
 -   In the Recommended Setup Steps section, click Option 1: Choose your identity source.
--   In the Identity Source section, click on 'Change' next to the Identy Source entry.
+-   In the Identity Source section, click 'Change' next to the Identy Source entry.

 ![](media/1-identity-source.png)